Neuron: Nervous system

 Neurons are the primary components of the nervous system, along with the glial cells that give them structural and metabolic support.
-The nervous system is made up of the central nervous system, which includes the brain and spinal cord, and the peripheral nervous system, which includes the autonomic and somatic nervous systems.
+The nervous system is made up of the central nervous system, which includes the brain and spinal cord, and the peripheral nervous system, which includes the autonomic, enteric and somatic nervous systems.
 In vertebrates, the majority of neurons belong to the central nervous system, but some reside in peripheral ganglia, and many sensory neurons are situated in sensory organs such as the retina and cochlea.

-Axons may bundle into fascicles that make up the nerves in the peripheral nervous system (like strands of wire make up cables).
-Bundles of axons in the central nervous system are called tracts.
+Axons may bundle into nerve fascicles that make up the nerves in the peripheral nervous system (like strands of wire that make up a cable).
+In the central nervous system bundles of axons are called nerve tracts.

 Anatomy and histology

 Neurons are highly specialized for the processing and transmission of cellular signals.
-Given their diversity of functions performed in different parts of the nervous system, there is a wide variety in their shape, size, and electrochemical properties.
+Given the diversity of functions performed in different parts of the nervous system, there is a wide variety in their shape, size, and electrochemical properties.
 For instance, the soma of a neuron can vary from 4 to 100 micrometers in diameter.